BashirNayal/graphs/README.md

 -double clicking on the node that contains the edge as an

+toggle res button:
+when dijkstra is calculated for instance, clicking this button will show the whole graph and not just the path between the source and destination node. changing the destination node will not invalidate dijkstra results and will adapt the view accordingly.
+Changin the source node, updating the weight of an edge, or adding or deleting a node or an edge will wipe out dijkstra results.

 //TODO fix text when there is two opposite arrows
 //TODO clean the in array of nodes when delting
+//